xue-xiao/SimpleTaskTracking/SetupMemo.md

 $ vue create simple-task-tracking-vue
 ```

-I love to try new technologies in personal project.
+It will ask for Vue version.
-So I selected vue3.0, which is a preview version as of 9/6/2020.
+Vue3.0 is a preview version as of 9/6/2020.
-In addition, I selected [history mode](https://router.vuejs.org/guide/essentials/history-mode.html) for prettier url looking.
+I tried it first but found vue-bootstrap doesn't support Vue3.0 yet.
+So I decided to stay with the mature Vue2.x for now and may upgrade it later.

 ## 5. Add router